Learning ways to simplify your life in 2023 can completely change your life and future for the better.

 This is because you’ll know and see exactly what is important to you, and you’ll be able to differentiate between things that are important and those that are not.

-11. Finally stop paying for cable.
+11. Finally stop paying for cable for simplicity living.

 If you are trying to watch less TV as one of the ways to simplify your life, cutting the cable is a good step in the right direction.